|

 absorbed as well as the foal learning the proper location for future

-nourishment.
-SHIPMENT OF COLOSTRUM As stated earlier,
+SHIPMENT OF COLOSTRUM

 Colostrum is best when it is collected and used on the same farm.
 The antibodies